Properly gathering customer feedback to understand the customer experience and improve customer satisfaction can be a game-changer for any business.

 One of the biggest challenges product managers face is setting roadmap priorities without real market feedback.
 How can they truly know that they’re building the right products for their customers?

 No one knows about the value and success of your products and services more than the people that pay for them, and by sending out simple surveys or monitoring customer feedback over time (whether your own or your competitors’), you can understand your customers’ needs and design a product around them.
+Let the voice of the customer guide your product team and help them scope new features, quickly detect escalated bugs and feedback requests, vet them, and help product managers and engineers prioritize that work.
+Once you’ve implemented changes, you’ll be able to close the loop with customers who left feedback and increase customer loyalty.

 Customer feedback can help discover industry trends just as they emerge or find new potential areas for growth.
 And monitoring and analyzing online reviews, forums, and social media feedback can go beyond just what your customers are saying about your brand and help you perform competitive research to get a leg up on the competition.